Violinagin/collaborative-coloring-book/CollaborativeColoringBook/PROJECT_PLAN.md

 # Collaborative Coloring Book - Project Plan

 ## Core Concept
-Original MVP - Social platform connecting line artists with colorists in a collaborative coloring book experience.

-Future - Social platform connecting artists of different roles (artist, writer, musician, animation, ect) for collaboration.
+Social platform connecting artists of different roles (artist, writer, musician, animation, ect) for collaboration.
 And artist can upload an original project and other artists can build on the idea if they are so inspired.

 ## User Roles
 1. **Signed Up** - Can use the whole function of the app, but limits on sizes and amounts